 Middle school guidance counselors work with students in the sixth through eighth grades.
 They help students transition to high school and identify emotional and developmental disorders.
 They design specific instructional materials and consult teachers, parents and other counselors regarding students' personal needs.

 High school guidance counselors perform many of the same tasks as those who work in elementary and middle schools; however, they also take on academic advisory roles.
 They help students select colleges, apply for financial aid and generally assist in the application process.
 Guidance counselors help those not planning to go to college prepare for the workforce by assisting with resume writing, job searches and interview practice.

-The U.S. Bureau of Labor Statistics (BLS) reports that jobs for education, vocational and school counselors are projected to rise by 14% between the years 2008 and 2018 (www.bls.gov).
-The median annual salary for guidance counselors was $51,050 in 2008.
-At $60,020, those working in elementary and secondary schools had the highest mean annual wage.
+The U.S. Bureau of Labor Statistics (BLS) reports that jobs for education, vocational and school counselors are projected to rise by 8% between the years 2014 and 2024 (www.bls.gov).
+The median annual salary for guidance counselors was $53,660 in May 2015.
+At $71,420, those working in the insurance carrier industry had the highest mean annual wage.

 Salaries for guidance counselors vary by state and experience.
 The type of degree and certifications also affect salaries.
 While elementary schools are required to employ school counselors, many schools are experiencing budget cuts, which may limit job growth for guidance counselors.
 To supplement their income, guidance counselors may choose to work during the summer months tutoring students, providing family counseling services or working for their county's school system.

 Guidance counselors serve in public and private school systems and assist students with anything from emotional issues to academic assistance, as well as provide information regarding postsecondary education and training.
 In addition to those serving in the school system, guidance counselor education can be utilized for vocational rehabilitation or family services careers.
 For those wishing to help others in pursuing their educational or life goals, this career can be very rewarding.